 This idea of a spirit breaking free is often tied with religious beliefs, though some religions don’t advocate cremation.
 There’s been a recent decline in organized worship participation, but it’s also a continued evolution of religion.
 Some feel limited by strict doctrine and instead incorporate modern ideas into their faith — including cremation.

-It’s important to keep in mind there are certain .
-You may need to reach out for permission in advance or plan for transporting them.
+It’s important to keep in mind there may be certain restrictions when traveling with cremated remains.
+Check to see if you need permission in advance for transporting them.

 Burial is rough on the planet for several reasons:

 - Bodies are embalmed in harsh chemicals